From: Francis Ridge <slk@EVANSVILLE.NET>

 Francis Ridge Coordinator, Nuclear Connection Project http://members.evansville.net/slk/ncp-wash1.htm

 Regretfully, any contribution I make to the Nuclear Connection Project is going to be purely anecdotal.
-My only qualification is scarcely more than an accident of birth -- having been hatched and reared in the original 'Atomic City': Oak Ridge, Tennessee.
+My only qualification is scarcely

 A sleepy little burgh tucked discreetly away in the rolling hills between the Cumberland and Great